Stillman and Friedland continues this back health series to give you the initial tools to make the best decisions regarding your physical recovery.

 Because we care…

 * This blog entry should not be construed as medical advice or treatment for any specific condition.
 Only a licensed medical professional can properly diagnose and treat medical conditions.
-If you have any question regarding your health, please consult with your healthcare provider.
+If you have any questions regarding your health, please consult with your healthcare provider.